Skip to content

 Managing a hosts file

-Modifying a hosts file allows a site to be tested with a different domain before the global DNS system has been modified or updated to point to VIP.
-This modification only affects a user’s local computer, and will need to repeated on any other devices that are used for testing.
+Modifying a hosts file allows a site to be tested with a new custom domain before the domain’s DNS has been pointed to VIP, or until the global DNS system has been updated for a domain.
+Modifying a hosts file only affects a user’s local computer, and will need to be repeated on any other devices that are used for testing.

-A hosts file consists of IP addresses listed against domains.
+A hosts file consists of a list of IP addresses against specific domains.
 For example:

 192.0.66.2 example.com